-The results of over 100 laboratory mixtures, 50 field mixtures, and over 49 mixtures by FHWA Turner Fairbanks Laboratory are shown in Fig. 1.
+The results of over 174 laboratory mixtures, 50 field mixtures, and over 49 mixtures by FHWA Turner Fairbanks Laboratory are shown in Fig. 1.
 The data shows that the SAM does a good job of predicting the spacing factor for the majority of the mixtures investigated.
-The SAM limit of 0.20 has shown a correlation to a spacing factor of 0.008" 92% of the time.
+The SAM limit of 0.20 has shown a correlation to a spacing factor of 0.008" 90% of the time.
+Figure 2 shows the correlation between the SAM Number and different spacing factors.
+More analysis will be presented in the summary report from Phase I.

 Data has also been included for the correlation between the SAM number and the durability factor.
-This data is included in Fig. 2.
-These results show that there is a 80% correlation between the SAM number of 0.20 and durability factor of 70% and a correlation of 89% for a SAM number of 0.25.
+This data is included in Fig. 3.
+There is also a plot of the percentage agreement of the SAM number and a Durability Factor of 60, 70, and 80.
+For all three of these limits a SAM number of 0.32 showed greater than 88% correlation in Fig. 4.
 This is an important finding as this confirms that the SAM number correlates well with the freeze thaw durability of the concrete.
-For comparison, the results of the ASTM C 666 durability factor are compared to the ASTM C 457 spacing factor in Fig. 3.
+For comparison, the results of the ASTM C 666 durability factor are compared to the ASTM C 457 spacing factor in Fig. 5.
 The correlation between these two test methods is 69%.

-This shows that there is a better agreement between the SAM and the ASTM C 666 durability factor then the ASTM C 457 spacing factor.
-Furthermore, the SAM can be completed in only 10 minutes while the hardened air void analysis will take at least a week to prepare and analyze the sample.
-As more tests are completed the data will be added to these plots.
+This probably occurs because there is a safety factor placed on the spacing factor.
+Based on a 95% confidence interval for the SAM Number (two standard deviations = 0.10 for 172 replicate tests) this would mean that there should be a target value of 0.22 for the SAM Number to ensure that 95% of the samples have a value above 0.32.
+If this number is rounded down to 0.20 then this matches the same correlation to a spacing factor of 0.008".
+This will be discussed in the Phase I report.

 For all of these mixtures at least two different SAMs are being investigated in order to collect the precision and bias information needed for the AASHTO test method.
 To further investigate the variability of the test method research team is using four local SAM users to simultaneously investigate the same concrete mixtures.
 These results so far for nine concrete mixtures is shown in Table 1.
 The testing shows that the method has an average coefficient of variation of 17.9%.
 There was a SAM workshop held in Chicago in June, 2016.
 At the workshop there was also a round robin on three different concrete mixtures.
 The results are shown in Table 2.
 The average coefficient of variation was found to be 18.1% for all of the users at the workshop.
 There were several users that had identified themselves as new SAM users.
-If these users are removed then the coefficient of variation reduced to 9.6%.
-While this coefficient of variation is not representative of the total users at the workshop it does show that as user experience increases then the variation in the data can decrease.
-This is probably not unique to the SAM.
-One would expect that the coefficient of variation of any test will decrease as the operator experience increases; however, it does emphasize the usefulness of having well trained technicians complete the testing.
+The coefficient of variation for two users on 172 replicate tests was 15.1%.
+With improvements to the method the research team hopes that this value can be reduced.